 Find out what you should take into consideration before investing in a chatbot platform for marketing in our blog.

-With giosg, you can modify your chatbot content and targeting according to your A/B tests results, new campaigns or updated business objectives.
+With giosg, you can modify your chatbot content and target according to your A/B tests results, new campaigns or updated business objectives.

 Types of lead generation chatbots

 Chatbots can be used in many ways to communicate and engage with your audience to generate leads.
-We have gathered a few chatbot examples to get your inspired to get started:
+We have gathered a few chatbot examples to get you inspired to get started: